Adamocho/smalltoc/README.md

 ![Logo](./logo.svg)

-A lightweit table-of-content generator for Markdown
+A lightweight table-of-content generator for Markdown

 ## Table of content